 We recognize the promised amount of consideration without adjusting for the effects of a significant financing component if the contract has a duration of one year or less.
 As our contracts typically are less than one year in length and do not have significant financing components, we have not adjusted consideration.

-The following table disaggregates our net sales by product category by segment for thethree months ended September 30, 2022 (in thousands):
+The following table disaggregates our net sales by product category by segment (in thousands):